-Science flction stories, novels, and fllms are analyzed to understand their inffiuences and development.
-Science flction inspired culture groups, their behaviors, and materials are discussed.
-Emphasizes various perspectives regarding media and popular culture and their symbiotic relationships with culture and traditional folklore.
+Science fiction stories, novels, and films are analyzed to understand their influences and development.
+Science fiction-inspired culture groups, their behaviors, and materials are discussed.
+Emphasizes various perspectives regarding media and popular culture, and their symbiotic relationships with culture and traditional folklore.